DavidJRichards/Angel6809/README.md

 # Angel6809

-Historical 6809 development board, resurrected in MAME
+Historical 6809 development board, resurrected in MAME.

+Derived from Digicoolthings mecb MAIM configuration with changes gleaned from other sources

 ## Features